FormidableLabs/victory-native/README.md

 See the docs and examples on the website https://formidable.com/open-source/victory/docs/native

-## _IMPORTANT_

-This project is in a pre-release state.
-We're hard at work fixing bugs and improving the API.
-Be prepared for breaking changes!

-**SEMVER** Minor version bumps should be considered breaking changes until we hit v1.0.0.
-Patches can be considered safe.

 ## Contributor Covenant Code of Conduct

 Please review our [Code of Conduct][code] before contributing.